guidesmiths/qsftp/README.md

 ## Provided Middleware

 ### messageToTemplateVars
-Copies the raw message and content to message.qsftp.templateVars for use in later middleware
+Copies the raw message and content to flowScope.qsftp.templateVars for use in later middleware

 ### messageTimestampToTemplateVars
-Converts a timestamp (milliseconds since 01/01/1970) into a date string and stores it in message.qsftp.templateVars[destintation] for use in later middleware.
+Converts a timestamp (milliseconds since 01/01/1970) into a date string and stores it in flowScope.qsftp.templateVars[destintation] for use in later middleware.
 ```json
 {
     "messageTimestampToTemplateVars": {